 One of the most common jobs we come across on a day-to-day basis are leaks involving showers.

-Apart from having the correct equipment on hand, the most crucial aspect to identifying and rectifying shower leaks in Perth is knowledge.
-From years and years of experience and know-how we have become leaders in resolving these hard to find nitty-gritty leaks.
+Apart from having the correct equipment on hand, the most crucial aspect to identifying and rectifying shower leaks is knowledge and experience.
+From years and years of experience and know-how we have become leaders in resolving these hard-to-find leaks.

 Should the external plumbing appear in good condition, we now need to take a very close look at the grouting, tiles and waterproofing membrane.
 If any cracks are located in the tiling or grout we would then refer this on to our tiling division to quote for repairs, whether it be as simple as re-grouting or as in-depth as a full shower rebuild.

-If the grouting appears to be in quality condition and has been ticked off by a professional then the process becomes slightly more difficult.
+If the grouting appears to be in quality condition and has been ticked off by a professional, the process becomes slightly more difficult.
 We now have to rule out any leaks in the drainage waste pipe work.
-This is as simple as pouring drain dye down the shower waste to visualise whether the leak changes to the colour of the drain dye.
-The amount of time the dye is left to set will be determent on the size and severity of the water leak.
-For extra small leaks this sometimes is required to be left overnight.
+This is as simple as pouring drain dye down the shower waste to visualise whether the leak changes to the colour of the dye.
+The amount of time the dye is left to set will be determine the size and severity of the water leak.
+For extra small leaks this is sometimes required to be left overnight.